-If you suffer from an acute or frequent sinus infection, sinus headaches, or sinus congestion, all you want is relief.
+If you suffer from an acute or frequent sinus infection, sinus headaches, sinus infectionor sinus congestion, all you want is relief.
 You may have tried over-the-counter or prescription remedies to deal with the affliction without success, or you just can’t get relief fast enough.
 Swetech Medical Center in Clinton Township offers osteopathic treatment that addresses what’s really going on behind your sinus infections so the problem can be treated at the source.

-Osteopathic Treatment for Sinus Infection
+Osteopathic Treatment for A Sinus

 Chronic sinus problems can cause a host of uncomfortable side effects, including: